tgparkk/tgparkk.github.io/_posts/2022-06-19-effective-c++-item44.md

 };                                      // boost::scoped_array
 ```

-SquareMatrix’s member functions can be simple inline calls to (non-inline) base class versions that are shared with all other matrices holding the same type of data,
+SquareMatrix’s member functions can be simple inline calls to (non-inline) base class versions that are shared with all other matrices holding the same type of data, regardless of their size.

 ---
 ---
-At the same time, SquareMatrix objects of different sizes are distinct types, so even though, e.g.,
+At the same time, SquareMatrix objects of different sizes are distinct types, so even though, e.g.,(이와 동시에, 다른사이즈의 SquareMatrix 객체는 고유의 타입을 가져요.)

 SquareMatrix<double, 5> and SquareMatrix<double, 10> objects use the same member functions in SquareMatrixBase<double>, there’s no chance of passing a SquareMatrix<double, 5> object to a function expecting a SquareMatrix<double, 10>